lglot/sparql-endpoint-availability/README.md

 # Sparql Enpdoint Availability

 ![Build Status](https://github.com/lglot/sparql-endpoint-availability/actions/workflows/build_test_deploy.yml/badge.svg)

 This service checks the availability of a list of public SPARQL endpoints.
+It offers a web interface to check the status of the endpoints and a REST API to retrieve the status of the endpoints.

 For this purpose, using the <a href="https://jena.apache.org/">Jena library</a> this query is sent to each endpoint every hour: <br>
 `ASK {?s ?p ?o}` <br>